JPL-Evapotranspiration-Algorithms/GEOS5FP/REFACTORING_SUMMARY.md

 - Invalid variables raise appropriate errors
 - Aliases point to the same underlying data

+#### `tests/test_csv_loading.py` (5 tests) - **NEW**
+- CSV file exists in package
+- CSV has correct format and required columns
+- Loaded constants match CSV content
+- CSV contains all expected variables
+- `_load_variables()` function works correctly

 ## Benefits

+1. **Human-Editable Format**: CSV can be edited in Excel, Google Sheets, or any text editor
-1. **Single Source of Truth**: All variable metadata is now defined in one place
+2. **Single Source of Truth**: All variable metadata is now defined in one CSV file
-2. **Easier Maintenance**: Adding new variables or modifying existing ones requires changes in only one location
+3. **Easier Maintenance**: Adding new variables requires only adding a CSV row
+4. **No Code Changes**: Adding variables doesn't require modifying Python code
+5. **Version Control Friendly**: CSV diffs are easy to review
-3. **Reduced Duplication**: Eliminates ~75 lines of repetitive constant definitions
+6. **Reduced Code**: Eliminated ~75 lines of repetitive constant definitions
-4. **Better Testability**: Variable mappings can be tested independently
+7. **Better Testability**: Variable mappings and CSV loading can be tested independently
-5. **Type Safety**: Helper method provides consistent interface for variable lookup
+8. **Type Safety**: Helper method provides consistent interface for variable lookup
-6. **Documentation**: Constants file serves as comprehensive reference for all available variables
+9. **Documentation**: CSV file serves as comprehensive reference for all available variables

 ## Backward Compatibility
 ✅ All existing functionality preserved
 ✅ All method signatures unchanged
 ✅ All aliases still work (SM, Ts_K, Ta_K, etc.)
-✅ All 22 tests pass
+✅ All 27 tests pass (16 original + 6 constants + 5 CSV loading)

 ## Variable Mappings Summary